-The PlayStation 1 was a bastion for RPGs, many of which have still yet to be surpassed to this day.
+The PlayStation 1 was a bastion for some of the greatest role-playing games (RPGs) of all-time, many of which have still yet to be surpassed to this day.
 Ranking them is nigh impossible, but the best PS1 RPGs can be put into tiers of quality with the Top 3 standing out on their own.

-Here are the best RPGs for the Playstation 1.
+Here are the best role playing games for the original PlayStation.
 Unlike many lists, there are no restrictions on entries per franchise (so expect to see multiple entries from Final Fantasy).
-To qualify as an RPG there needs to be significant character attribute progression, customization or both, a intricate story and not just "RPG elements."
-Castlevania: Symphony of the Night is missing from this list for that very reason.
+Games that are remakes, such as Chrono Trigger, or the Lunar Star series will also not be considered.
+To qualify as an RPG there needs to be significant character attribute progression, customization or both, an intricate story and not just "RPG elements."
+Castlevania: Symphony of the Night is missing from this list for that very reason (as well as a game like Brave Fencer Musashi).
 My own personal objections were mostly confirmed by a very unscientific poll.
 It's not a highly specific definition and today, almost every game has elements of an RPG, but for the original PlayStation, an RPG was much more easily definable and the crossover genres hadn't really begun.
+Games that were primarily released on another console, especially from the generation prior will not be included either.
+Two prime examples are Lunar: Silver Star Story Complete, which is widely considered one of the best releases on the PlayStation, and its sequel, Lunar: Eternal Blue.
+Unfortunately, both of these games, in their original iterations were released on the Sega CD.
+This would be a similar argument to the rereleased versions of the Super Nintendo (and Nintendo) Final Fantasy games and Chrono Trigger.
 So for this list, the traditional RPG from the fifth generation is what will be considered.

 Parasite Eve was a terrific hybrid of survival horror and RPG.
 While not a traditional, turn-based RPG, Parasite Eve didn't have real-time encounters either.
 The combat is pausable and uses an Active Time Bar to designate the next attack, However, while the Active Time Bar fills, the player can still move around the field defensively, dodging enemy attacks.
 This really was like an RPG Resident Evil.
 It also featured a female protagonist, one to rival Lara Croft of the era, but sadly the series didn't continue after two sequels (one on PS1, the other on the PSP).
 It was relatively short, and the gameplay, while good, was also repetitive.